DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Project-sales-invoice.md

 ms.dyn365.ops.version:  AX 7.0.1
 ---

-# Sales invoice
+# Project sales invoice
-EDI customers may require a Sales invoice for a sales order.
+EDI customers may require a Project invoice for a sales order.

-> Note: Sales invoices can also be sent for a sales order not created via EDI.

-The following subsections will describe how to view, process and send Sales invoices to applicable Customer Trading partners. <br>
+The following subsections will describe how to view, process and send Project sales invoices to applicable Customer Trading partners. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>
 The created sales invoice record(s) can be viewed for a sales order, by selecting the **History** button on the **EDI** tab on the Action Pane of the Sales order page.<br>